Remove wood stove fine dust from the air with an air purifier

 An air purifier does not offer a guaranteed protection against corona

-What is the best air purifier against the corona virus?
+What is the best air purifier against the flu virus?

 The EDC650 brings even more benefits.
 Firstly, it consumes little energy and is quiet.
 Second, it lasts for years without too much maintenance.